IAM Role authentication

 Step 3 - Attach the trust policy to the target role

 Attach this trust policy to the role you created in Step 2.
 The Principal is the Qualytics dataplane role ARN from Step 1.
-You choose the External ID (AWS requires 2–1224 characters from [A-Za-z0-9=,.@:/-]).
+Adding an sts:ExternalId condition is optional but strongly recommended for third-party assume-role grants; if you include it, you choose the value (AWS requires 2 to 1224 characters from [A-Za-z0-9=,.@:/-]).

 {